 Overview:

-Metastatic relapse of solid tumors such as breast and ovarian cancers continues to be a major clinical problem.
+Metastatic recurrence of solid tumors such as breast and ovarian cancers continues to be a major clinical problem.
 Current therapies for this stage of disease are not very effective and carry significant side-effects.
 The magnitude of this problem provides strong rationale for studies that may lead to novel lifestyle or therapeutic strategies for the prevention and treatment of metastatic disease.
 In this regard, several epidemiological studies show that obesity and elevated cholesterol are associated with an increased risk of metastatic relapse.

 Our lab is focused on determining how endocrine and metabolic factors influence tumor immunology, and how we can leverage this knowledge to develop novel therapeutics.
 Our focus is on cholesterol metabolism and homeostasis in myeloid immune cells.